harrysolovay/constructor-chain/README.md

 ### Note

-Often in programming, its unclear how a piece of technology will be used.
-TypeScript's type system has advanced far beyond that of any other language, perhaps with the exception of Scala 3 (according to my collaborator & mentor [Sam Goodwin](https://github.com/sam-goodwin)).
-That being said, TypeScript's statics are odd beasts: this library could be described as **virtualizing the composition of statics**.
-How exactly this will aid in anyone's fight against current limitations of the TypeScript compiler, I do not know.
-If you have a use case in mind, or feedback more generally, please do reach out!
+If you're a PM, you might disagree with the following statement: its alright if it's unclear how a piece of technology will be used.
+This library was built primarily out of enjoyment of the process, and its use cases are a secondary consideration.
+I do believe the `Chainable` type has its place, but who knows?!
+TypeScript's statics are odd beasts.
+Chainables allow us to represent them without actually making use of the type system's representation of statics.
+This enables us to tackle more composition patterns without those gruesome red squiglies.
+Plus, less boilerplate!
+If you have a use case in mind, or feedback more generally, please do reach out––I'd love to hear from you!
 Thank you!

 ### License